siakaramalegos/perf_workshop/perf.md

 2. Update the import to only import the function(s) needed.
 3. Re-run `npm run build` to see if it improved.
 4. Hover over the various blocks.
 How did the sizes change for the whole bundle and for just Lodash?
-5. Replace Moment with Date-fns single-function imports.
+5. Optional: Replace Moment with Date-fns single-function imports.
 How did the sizes change?

 -v-